dataminer-site/dataminer-site.github.io/docs/sql/data_types/literal_types.md

 ## Underscores in Numeric Literals

-DuckDB's SQL dialect allows using the underscore character `_` in numeric literals as an optional separator.
+DataMiner's SQL dialect allows using the underscore character `_` in numeric literals as an optional separator.
 The rules for using underscores are as follows:

 * Underscores are allowed in integer, decimal, hexadecimal and binary notation.
 * Underscores can not be the first or last character in a literal.